 Chanthaburi Jewels Back to Top

 Chanthaburi (pronounced "Jantaburi" , but officially transliterated into English as "Chanthaburi") is a small, unassuming town on the Eastern Seaboard of Thailand that shares a border with Cambodia.
 Those not involved in the gem trade will probably have never heard of it.
 In fact most tourists tend to pass through Chanthaburi on their way to tropical islands such as Koh Chang in Trat.
-However, Chanthaburi is the jewel in the crown of Thailand's gem trade and an international centre for coloured gems.
-In fact, the local university, Burapa, has a faculty of gems and offers special courses in gemmology and jewellery.
+However, Chanthaburi is the jewel in the crown of Thailand's gem trade and an international center for colored gems.
+In fact, the local university, Burapa, has a faculty of gems and offers special courses in gemology and jewelry.

 Chanthaburi is home to not only mineral wealth, but a wealth of expertise when it comes to processing gemstones.